 How to Keep your Boiler Healthy During the Summer

 Boiler maintenance and repairs seem to be a much more frequent job for our team of London plumbers in the winter than the summer months, but good maintenance during the warmer weather can prevent issues arising later in the year.
 We’re thankful for the recent sunshine for many reasons; bright mornings, outdoor lunches, barbecues, evenings in beer gardens and weekends in the park, and not least a welcome break from hefty central heating bills.
 However, just like most of us, boilers often struggle getting back to work after an extensive length of time off.
-To avoid costly problems in the autumn, here are a few things to think about regarding using your boiler during the summer.
+To avoid costly problems in the autumn, here’s Staunch & Flow’s list of things to think about regarding using your boiler during the summer.

 Identify the Type of Boiler